Hefty EnergyBag Program

 Since we have such a problem pollution problem now, authors have the opportunity to teach children to look for alternatives in the future.
 Unfortunately, the majority of the book promotes plastic as a good resource that we NEED.
 It explains the different methods of plastic production, and how plastic begins as nurdles, although they didn’t use that term.
 It did not mention the various chemical compositions of plastic, or that they can be toxic to human health.

-Another example indicates that synthetic clothing is better because those will not shrink like clothes made from natural fibers.
+Another example indicates that synthetic clothing is better because it will not shrink like clothes made from natural fibers.
 True that they may not shrink, but we know that microfibers from washing synthetic clothing are in our rivers, lakes, and oceans.
 Clothing made from natural fibers is best.

 Under a subheading entitled Looking Into the Future: “Most plastics are made from chemicals that come from oil, but oil causes pollution, and it will run out one day.
 Don’t worry, you won’t have to do without plastic.
 Future plastics will probably be made from natural materials…” called bioplastics.